 Hotels vs. Vacation Rentals When Space Is a Consideration

 Many newer hotels now furnish rooms with a near-standard two-queen-bed layout, which can accommodate four people—typically a parent couple and two children.
 But that’s pretty concentrated living, which might be fine for a night on the road but is far from ideal as a destination stay, since multiple generations don’t always coexist well in cramped accommodations.

 At close quarters, small kids can also be a constant burden to adults, and seniors often need a lot more privacy.
 Hotels, especially hotels and resorts that cater to extended families, also often have the option of adjoining rooms with interior connecting doors, but it means paying for two or more rooms.

 By contrast, a vacation rental at similar cost offers separate areas—maybe even two or more separate bedrooms—where the generations can share common living and dining areas but retreat to their own turf for sleeping and downtime.

 With a large extended-family group, a conventional hotel can’t offer much besides connecting rooms or suites.
-Vacation homes, on the other hand, can be about as big as you’d ever consider, ranging up to mansions with a dozen or so bedrooms.
+Vacation homes, on the other hand, can be about as big as you’d ever consider, ranging all the way up to mansions with a dozen or so bedrooms.

-Another big financial advantage to vacation rentals is that they typically include full-size, working kitchens where you can prepare as many meals as you want at far below restaurant costs.
+Another big financial advantage to vacation rentals is that they typically include full-size working kitchens where you can prepare as many meals as you want at far below restaurant costs.
 That’s especially important at breakfast, where restaurant prices tend to be much higher than food costs.
-And you can provide those many snacks a family consumes at supermarket rather than restaurant prices.
+And you can provide the many snacks a family consumes at supermarket rather than restaurant prices.

 The price and facility spread among vacation rentals is as great as with hotels.
-Just as hotel options range from budget motels to luxury resorts, so a vacation rental can range from a one-room cottage to a palace.
+Just as hotel options range from budget prices to luxury resorts, so can a vacation rental range from a one-room cottage to a palace.
 Each family can decide where it wants to be on the price-grade spectrum.